-PROGRAM This command initiates transfer of a new program to the RAD128.
+PROGRAM= This command initiates transfer of a new program to the RAG128.

 This command should be used carefully.
 If you accidentally issue a "PROGRAM=" command, ESC (ASCII 27) will restart the Pod as if power had been reset.
-This feature is designed to allow ACCES to provide field-upgrades to the RAD128 firmware, and, for advanced users, the opportunity to customize the firmware in the Pod.
+This feature is designed to allow ACCES to provide field-upgrades to the RAG128 firmware, and, for advanced users, the opportunity to customize the firmware in the Pod.
 Documentation relating to use of this command is provided with the CD, or is available separately for a small fee.

-| (Vertical Bar) | Same as PROGRAM= except it is used only after a reset has occurred.
-Allows access to Pod to download new firmware.
+(Vertical Bar)= Same as PROGRAM= except it is used only after a reset has occurred.